lutein

 Evaluation/Desired Outcomes

-Decreased risk of macular degeneration or cataracts.
+Decreased risk for development of age-related macular degeneration and cataracts.